 The period from 1600 CE to 1760 CE was uniquely characterized by in particular three factors, the role of the periphery in the West versus the non-role of the periphery in the East, the adoption of an isolationist policy by the East, particularly China and Japan, and an increased rate of both western invention and innovation and the diffusion of those inventions and innovations in the West.
 Along with these changes, the further increase in agricultural technology released rural workers who could then increase the ranks of the urbanized.
-It is interesting that while this process had begun in the Early Modern Period, it also fueled invention and innovation by increasing the number of small urbanized areas, a process in which localized invention could then spread through the connectedness of this web of partially autonomous urban areas.
+It is interesting that while this process had begun in the Early Modern Period, it also fueled invention and innovation could then spread through the connectedness of this web of partially autonomous urban areas.
 This pattern is reminiscent of the structure of a meta-population of organisms and how mutation originating in one local population might spread through the remainder of the population via gene flow.
 In this case, the flow of ideas and material inventions and innovations are analogous to the flow of genetic material.